 - Mill Creek – Tuesday

-Fees: I offer a Risk-Free Initial Session for Individuals, Couples, and Groups looking to pursue counseling with me.
+Fees: I offer a Risk-Free Initial Session for Individuals, and Groups looking to pursue counseling with me.
 Please note that there is a fee for the Risk-Free Initial Session as it is a clinical hour and reimbursable to some insurance companies, but if you choose not to reschedule and continue therapy after the initial session the entire fee for the session will be waived.
 For ongoing treatment, the full fee per session is required at the time of service.
 For more information regarding standard session fees, please contact me at [email protected].